docker/docs/desktop/mac/privileged-helper.md

 - /docker-for-mac/privileged-helper/
 ---

+This page contains information about the permission requirements for running and installing Docker Desktop on Mac, the functionality of the privileged helper process `com.docker.vmnetd` and the resasoning behind this approach, as well as clarification about running containers as `root` as opposed to having `root` access on the host.

 ## Permission requirements

-While Docker Desktop does not generally require the user running or installing it to have `root` privileges, in the default use case it needs root access to be granted on the first run.
+While Docker Desktop does not generally require the user running or installing it to have `root` privileges, in the default use case it needs `root` access to be granted on the first run.
 The first time Docker Desktop is launched the user gets an admin prompt to grant permissions for a privileged helper service to be installed.
 For subsequent runs, no `root` privileges are required.

 The reason for this is that Docker Desktop needs to perform a limited set of privileged operations using the privileged helper process `com.docker.vmnetd`.
 This approach allows, following the principle of least privilege, `root` access to be used only for the operations for which it is absolutely necessary, while still being able to use Docker Desktop as an unprivileged user.